-The best kids drones are easy to fly, with simple controls that can be picked up in seconds, and are often much, much cheaper than pro-level drones and more beginner-focused cheap drones.
-They make thrilling Christmas gifts and birthday presents, and, depending on the model you choose, some can be safely flown indoors and outdoors, while others are best flown outside exclusively.
+The best kids drones are easy to fly, with simple controls that can be picked up in seconds, and are often much, much cheaper than today's pro-level best drones.
+They make thrilling Christmas gifts and birthday presents, and are ideal for flying indoors.

 If you’re a parent or guardian reading this, we suspect your little ones have seen your pricey camera drone in action and are desperate to fly it themselves.
 Quite rightly so, you're probably nervous about handing over the controls to a minor, but luckily the best kids drones share the same control systems as bigger drones, and many of them have in-flight stability features for crash-free flying.
 There are drones here suitable for fledgling fliers as young as 4 years old, and a few that are aimed at young teens, but most will suit ages 7+.

-- When first learning to pilot a drone, your kid’s needs will be basic.
+When first learning to pilot a drone, your kid’s needs will be basic.
 That said, there are a few essentials that can really help novice pilots: built-in stabilisation is great for steadier flights and greater flying confidence, and single button take-off and landing takes care of two tricky manoeuvres.
 Many drones at this level also feature Altitude Hold mode, which keeps the drone in the air even if you release the controls.
 And some models also have Headless Mode, which ignores the drone’s orientation so that no matter which way the drone’s front end is pointing, when the child moves the joystick left, right, forwards or back, the drone will move in those specific directions and not confusingly veer off in the wrong direction.

 The best kids drones to buy now